luizphelip3/clean-architecture-simple/README.md

 ## Description
 ### This project is for study only.
-It consists in a simple user scope to practice Clean Architecture and SOLID concepts.
+It consists in a simple social media scope to practice Clean Architecture, DDD and SOLID concepts.

 ## Installation